 • Loyalty Discount: Long-term customers often receive discounts for their continued business.

+Florida homeowners may also qualify for wind mitigation credits for storm-resistant features.
 Make sure to review your policy for any applicable discounts and ask your insurance agent if you qualify for additional savings.

 Mortgages and Insurance: What You Need to Know